 - SEO Manager in Hospitality or Food and Beverage

-You don’t need a degree specialising in digital marketing to enter into this field: most Hospitality courses and Tourism management degrees cover topics such as digital marketing, destination marketing and social media basics as part of their core content.
+You don’t need a degree specialising in digital marketing to enter into this field: most Hospitality courses cover topics such as digital marketing, destination marketing and social media basics as part of their core content.

 Wellness is a rapidly growing segment of the hotel, hospitality and tourism industry right now, driven by a post-pandemic boom in demand for health-conscious getaways.
 The popularity of wellness retreats, day spas, treatment packages and wellness products right now is interlinked with a growth in demand for natural destinations, sustainable travel and vegan, vegetarian and organic food options.